liamappelbe/fftea/README.md

   spectrogram, you can usually just round up the chunk size to the next power of two.
 Or if you're filtering some audio, try padding your input with silence until it's a power of two, and then trimming the silence afterwards.
+- Try to use smaller FFTs if possible.
+For example, if you're doing STFT, smaller chunk sizes are faster.
+It's faster to do two FFTs of size N than one FFT of size 2N.

 ## Technical Details